 So take a deep breath — inhale the knowledge that you are about to consume and exhale it by applying your ideas to realize your dream.
 Let go of your tension and worries for the next 15 minutes as you dive deep into the following 10 steps on how to open your yoga studio:

 Step 1.
-Start by preparing a detailed business plan for your Yoga business
+Start by preparing a detailed business plan

 The first critical step to opening a yoga studio — or starting any new store for that matter — is to come up with a clear business plan.
 There is power in documenting your ideas on paper.
 When you put words to your dreams, you send strong signals to the universe, saying that you want to achieve them badly.